accetto/ubuntu-vnc-xfce/README.md

 - [`accetto/ubuntu-vnc-xfce-firefox`][accetto-docker-vnc-firefox]

     This image is based on the one above and it adds **Firefox** web browser.
 It runs under a non-root user **headless:headless** by default.
+The often used Firefox preferences can be put into the included **user.js** file, which can be freely edited also by the non-root user (see [wiki][wiki]).

-- `accetto/ubuntu-vnc-xfce-firefox-profile`
+- `accetto/ubuntu-vnc-xfce-firefox-preferences`, `accetto/ubuntu-vnc-xfce-firefox-profile`

-    This optional image is based on the one above and it adds a **pre-configured Firefox profile**.
-It's not actually contained in the Docker repository as a pre-built image, but the GitHub repository includes the ready-to-use [Dockerfile-firefox-profile][accetto-dockerfile-vnc-firefox-profile] to create your very own version of the image.
+    These optional images are based on the one above and they add pre-configured **Firefox preferences** or even a complete **Firefox profile**.
+The images are not actually contained in the Docker repository as a pre-built images, but the [GitHub repository][accetto-github] includes the ready-to-use [Dockerfiles][accetto-github-extras] for creating them.
 The [HOWTO][wiki-howto] page in [wiki][wiki] explains how to do it.

 [acceto-docker-vnc-base]: https://hub.docker.com/r/accetto/ubuntu-vnc-xfce/
 [accetto-docker-vnc-firefox]: https://hub.docker.com/r/accetto/ubuntu-vnc-xfce-firefox/